mozilla/gecko-dev/toolkit/components/telemetry/docs/data/common-ping.rst

 It also contains optional further information:

 * the :doc:`environment data <../data/environment>`, which contains important info to correlate the measurements against
-* the ``clientId``, a UUID identifying a profile and allowing profile-oriented correlation of data
+* the ``clientId``, a UUID identifying a profile and allowing user-oriented correlation of data
-* the ``profileGroupId``, a UUID identifying the profile's group on a single device and allowing user-oriented correlation of data

-*Note:* These are not submitted with all ping types due to privacy concerns.
+*Note:* Both are not submitted with all ping types due to privacy concerns.
 This and the data it that can be correlated against is inspected under the `data collection policy <https://wiki.mozilla.org/Firefox/Data_Collection>`_.

 Finally, the structure also contains the `payload`, which is the specific data submitted for the respective *ping type*.